My First Year of Policing – Recruit and On the Job Training

-Initially training was focused on discipline and physical conditioning then academic subjects with practical skills progressively introduced.
-As a young man the introduction to this routine, discipline and physical conditioning was difficult and challenging while at the same time very exciting.
-Can you imagine having early morning outdoor parades for role call when the weather was many degrees below zero, after a very short nights sleep?
+Initially, training was focused on discipline and physical conditioning then academic subjects with practical skills were progressively introduced.
+As a young man, the introduction to this routine, discipline and physical conditioning was difficult and challenging while at the same time very exciting.
+Can you imagine having early morning outdoor parades for roll call when the weather was many degrees below zero, after a very short nights sleep?

-The curriculum covered some 85 subjects that involved such matters as Federal statutes, criminal code, regulations of the Force, giving evidence in court, report writing, typing where I achieved 35 words a minute on a old style type writer, first aid, firearms instruction with revolvers & rifles to target standards, swimming & water rescue and unarmed combat, arrest procedures and defensive driving to name a few.
-Lets not forget the relentless drill lessons – march, march, march boys.
+The curriculum covered some 85 subjects that involved such matters as Federal statutes, criminal code, regulations of the Force, giving evidence in court, report writing, typing where I achieved 35 words a minute on an old-style typewriter, first aid, firearms instruction with revolvers & rifles to target standards, swimming & water rescue and unarmed combat, arrest procedures and defensive driving to name a few.
+Let us not forget the relentless drill lessons – march, march, march boys.
 It was very much a semi-military environment with marching drills and marching parades daily, saluting of commissioned offers and learning to operate in a team environment.

 What sticks out for me was the physical aspects of unarmed combat, various control holds to apply and the defensive tactics for personal protection and arrest procedures.
-Defensive driving was grueling but useful to learn how to operate police vehicles correctly and in high speed pursuits and vehicle stops.
+Defensive driving was grueling but useful to learn how to operate police vehicles correctly and in high-speed pursuits and vehicle stops.
 The academic side was just reading and studying with the worry that tests might not be passed and you would be discharged for failing standards.
 Perhaps this is where I also got to understand the meaning of dress, grooming and the importance of working together to achieve outcomes.
-Its funny that if you were pushed to achieve what were were required to do on your own I am sure most would quit but in a team environment others help you to achieve and keep the team going.
+It is funny that if you were pushed to achieve what was required to do on your own I am sure most would quit but in a team environment others help you to achieve and keep the team going.

 The pedantic nature of the training staff on how myself and my other troop mates maintained and wore our uniforms had a lasting impression on me.
-This is where I learned to wear the day to day “service order no 1” uniform as well as the “review order”, the famous red coat seen in many Hollywood Mounties.
-Its nice to now be retired in shorts and tee shirt – with this as only a memory.
+This is where I learned to wear the day-to-day “service order no 1” uniform as well as the “review order”, the famous red coat seen in many Hollywood Mounties.
+It’s nice to now be retired in shorts and a tee shirt – with this as only a memory.